dr8co/PrivacyShield/README.md

 * **Analytics** - A simple analytics tool to analyze your passwords for strength and reuse.

 **A note on importation**\
-For importing passwords, the CSV file must have three and only three columns: name, username, and password.
+For importing passwords, the CSV file **must have three and only three columns**: name, username, and password.
 The file can have a header row, but it is not required (the program will ask you if the file has a header row).
-Non-conforming rows will be skipped.
+**Non-conforming rows will be skipped**.

 The imported passwords will be deduplicated and merged with the existing passwords.
 If a password already exists, the program will ask you if you want to overwrite it.